Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

 ***

 Now one should be able to start an Atari 800 game from emulationstation and switch the emulator for the rom to the required one.
+This can be done using the Runcommand Launch Menu (see here: [Runcommand Launch Menu](https://retropie.org.uk/docs/Runcommand/#runcommand-launch-menu)).
+Use `Select emulator for rom` option and set to the required one.

 Makes testing easy too!
 For example to see the differences in artifacting for a hi-res game.
 Only the emulator for the selected rom has to be changed!
 Always leave the default emulator to lr-atari800.